JanBerktold/redis-simpler-cache/README.md

 `host`, `port` and `db` are the same redis config params used in StrictRedis class of redis-py.
 By default, the `namespace` is the name of the module from which the decorated function is called, but it can be overridden with the `namespace` parameter.

-AUTHOR: Vivek Narayanan
+ORIGINAL AUTHOR: Vivek Narayanan

-CONTRIBUTORS:

-Flávio Juvenal

-Sam Zaydel

-David Ng

-DJ Gilcrease

-Johannes Maximilian Toball

-Robert Marshall

-Ben Hayden
+CONTRIBUTORS: Flávio Juvenal, Sam Zaydel, David Ng, DJ Gilcrease, Johannes Maximilian Toball, Robert Marshall, Ben Hayden
 LICENSE: BSD